Endara Desktop

 - Linux —

-$XDG_RUNTIME_DIR/endara-relay/api.sock - macOS —
+$XDG_RUNTIME_DIR/endara-relay-<suffix>/api.sock - macOS —

-$TMPDIR/endara-relay-$(id -u)/api.sock(falls back to the relay's data dir if$TMPDIRis unset) - Windows —
+$TMPDIR/endara-relay-$(id -u)-<suffix>/api.sock(falls back to the relay's data dir if$TMPDIRis unset) - Windows —

-\\.\pipe\endara-relay-<sid>(per-user Named Pipe; ACL is restricted to the current user's SID)
+\\.\pipe\endara-relay-<sessionid>(per-user Named Pipe; ACL is restricted to the current user's SID; falls back to\\.\pipe\endara-relay-<data-dir-hash>when no session id is available)

 Check whether a stale socket is present:

-ls -l "$XDG_RUNTIME_DIR/endara-relay/api.sock"
+ls -l "$XDG_RUNTIME_DIR"/endara-relay-*/api.sock

 # macOS

-ls -l "$TMPDIR/endara-relay-$(id -u)/api.sock"
+ls -l "$TMPDIR"/endara-relay-$(id -u)-*/api.sock

 # If you confirm the relay isn't running, a stale file is safe to remove:

-rm -f "$XDG_RUNTIME_DIR/endara-relay/api.sock" # or the macOS path aboveNamed Pipes on Windows do not leave a file on disk — the OS releases the pipe when the owning process exits, so the same hard-kill scenario isn't a concern.
+rm -f "$XDG_RUNTIME_DIR"/endara-relay-*/api.sock # or the macOS path aboveNamed Pipes on Windows do not leave a file on disk — the OS releases the pipe when the owning process exits, so the same hard-kill scenario isn't a concern.
 If a pipe-binding failure persists, another endara-relay instance is still running under the same user account.

 Tray icon doesn't appear